Pets, Livestock and Wildlife

 Under the Domestic Animals Act 1994 cats are not allowed to trespass on other people’s property.

 It is recommended cat owners consider purchasing or constructing a cat enclosure to ensure their cat is contained to their property.
-Keeping your cat in at night is another way to prevent it from roaming – as is desexing your cat.
+For more information on cat enclosures, visit Cat Containment - Animal Welfare Victoria for suggestions on how to keep your cat safe.

 If you own a cat you will need to meet a number of state and local government requirements.
 These requirements help: